magenta-cuda/wp-macros/readme.txt

 2. The Template Selector

 == Changelog ==

+= 1.2 =
+* the right hand side of an assignment statement can be an expression with arithmetic and concatenation operators and parenthesis

 = 1.1.1 =
 * if condition now supports a boolean combination of comparison expressions, e.g. #if( $#alpha#="1" && $#beta#!="2" || $#gamma#>="3" || $#delta# )#